itrocks/class-use/README.md

 PHP class use scanner
 ---------------------

-This library gives your software the ability to get a quick answer to the **"Where and what is this class used for?"** question.
+This it.rocks library gives your software the ability to get a quick answer to the **"Where and what is this class used for?"** question.

 It offers a programming API and command lines to scan your PHP project for class